darshitha94/HR-Analytics-PowerBI-Dashboard/README.md

 ### 4. Employee Satisfaction

-Examines the relationship between employee satisfaction and attrition using:
+Examines employee satisfaction and its relationship with attrition using:

 * Job Satisfaction
 * Environment Satisfaction